José de Iturrigaray: Origins and military career

-As viceroy of New Spain
+Viceroy of New Spain

 After serving as governor of Cádiz from 1793 to 1798, Iturrigaray was named viceroy of New Spain by Godoy.
 Iturrigaray arrived in the colony in 1803 with his wife, María Inés de Jáuregui y Aróstegui.
 She was the daughter of Agustin de Jaúregui y Aldecoa, Viceroy of Peru, born in Lecároz, Valle de Baztán, Navarra, and María Luisa de Aróstegui y Bassave, born in Habana, Cuba, a first cousin of José de Iturrigaray y Aróstegui.
 When he passed through customs at Veracruz, he brought with him a huge shipment of goods, which entered free of duty because he declared it his personal baggage.
 The king sent him a large quantity of arms, which the viceroy provided to the regiments of Mexico and Puebla, then stationed in Cuba.
 Iturrigaray soon gained popularity for his friendly and jovial character, which contrasted with the austere character of his predecessor, Félix Berenguer de Marquina.

-The king had ordered that the vineyards currently under cultivation could continue, but that the viceroy could not issue licenses for new vineyards.
-In 1803 the viceroy complained to the United States about the American vessels smuggling and fishing in waters of New Spain, particularly in California and Sonora.

 In June he visited the current state of Guanajuato, for the announced purpose of opening a public granary.
 He also inspected the mines of La Valenciana and Rayas, and received a present of 1,000 ounces of gold.
 He offered to request from Spain a sufficient amount of mercury to work the mines.
 Passing through Celaya, he granted permission for the Ayuntamiento (city government) there to celebrate corridas (bullfights), and to build a bridge over the Río La Laja.
 The bridge was to be constructed under the direction of the architect Francisco Eduardo Tresguerras.

 On December 9, 1803 he inaugurated Manuel Tolsá's bronze equestrian statue of Charles IV in the Zócalo in the Center of Mexico City.
 The first stone in the pedestal had been laid July 18, 1796 by then-Viceroy Miguel de la Grúa Talamanca y Branciforte, marqués de Branciforte, and the statue had been cast on August 4, 1802.